pejmanshojam31/DatamedAssist-HTWD-/Timeseries_until_day14/readme.md

 This repository presents a time series analysis of predictive models, comparing their **ROC-AUC** performance over time across **train**, **test**, and **validation** sets.

+# Data Preprocessing and Feature Aggregation
+The dataset used in this project contains time-series data of 3D tumor spheroids.
+Each sample belongs to one of two target categories:

+*Relapsed*: Tumor spheroids that relapsed after treatment.
+*Controlled*: Tumor spheroids that remained controlled after treatment.

+## Procedure Overview:
+### Feature Aggregation:
+The dataset includes multiple observations recorded at different time points (days), such as day 0, 3, 5, 7, 10, 12, and 14.
+To aggregate these features into a single row per sample, we use a pivot table to organize the features across the different days.
+Each feature is split by the day it was recorded, resulting in columns such as feature1_day0, feature1_day3, feature1_day5, and so on.
+This allows the model to consider how features evolve over time when predicting the outcome.
+### Merging the Aggregated Features with Target Labels:

+After aggregating the features for each tumor spheroid (or well), the dataset is merged with the corresponding target labels, and diagnosis.
+The target labels (relapsed vs controlled) are stored separately and merged back with the features based on the well (tumor spheroid sample).
+This results in a single dataframe where each row represents one tumor spheroid sample, with all the day-specific features and the target label.

+## Model Training:

+After preparing the features and target variable, the dataset is ready for training machine learning models.
+In this case, no balancing techniques are applied, as the dataset is sufficiently balanced between the two target categories (relapsed and controlled).
+The models are trained using the time-series data, where the evolution of features over different days is considered for making predictions.

 ## Models Used

 The following models were used: